Official-Codaisseur-Graduate/calendar-api-server/README.md

 5. After logging in you should see the calendar
 6. If you check the reduxstore you should see a user in your state named super admin with rank 4 and a jwt-token.

-Step D: configure backend-settings on your frontend
+Step D: configure backend-settings on your Frontend

 1. Be sure you are logged in as super-admin when proceeding with the configuration!!
 2. Click admin-button and you are redirected to the admin-page